osmosis-labs/assetlists/LISTING.md

  - Legitimacy
    - Brand presence: A well-designed project website or well-curated content on content platforms; e.g., a blog, Medium, YouTube, X, etc.
    - Community presence: Active community channels/following on X, Discord, Telegram, Reddit, etc.
-   - Developer presence: GitHub organization with active development (merely forking a chain or minting a token and registering it is insufficient to be considered 'active development') on open-source repository(s).
+   - Developer presence: GitHub organization with active development on open-source repository(s).
+     - Note: (merely forking a chain or registering a token does not qualify as 'active development')

 ### Downgrade Asset from Verified status:
  - Explicitly voted out by Osmosis Governance